e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Wait mechanism: hybrid sleep-then-spin, one knob.** Non-realtime OSes guarantee only a lower bound on sleep: the thread becomes runnable no earlier than requested;
 the wake-up is best-effort (timer granularity, scheduler load, macOS timer [coalescing](#g-coalescing)), with no hard upper bound.
-Measured on the dev machine (idle, 2 ms requests, 2026-07): Julia `sleep` overshoots ≈ 1.4 ms median — libuv's millisecond-granularity timers; sub-ms requests are accepted and rounded up — and `Libc.systemsleep` ≈ 0.5 ms; spikes under load are unbounded.
+Measured on the dev machine, idle, against 2 ms requests (2026-07): Julia `sleep` overshoots by ≈ 1.4 ms median, and `Libc.systemsleep` by ≈ 0.5 ms. Behind the `sleep` figure are libuv's millisecond-granularity timers; sub-ms requests are accepted and rounded up.
+Spikes under load are unbounded.
 The pacer therefore sleeps toward `deadline − margin` and spins the remainder:

 ```julia
 remaining = deadline - margin - τ()